tuanha1508/healthhack/README.md

 ### CORS Issues
 - The backend is configured to accept requests from localhost:3000
 - If using different ports, update `ALLOWED_ORIGINS` in `backend/app/core/config.py`

+### Pharmacogenomics API Issues
+- The system uses EpiRisk MSCS API (https://healthhack-mscs-epirisk.onrender.com)
+- If the external API is unavailable, the system will show error messages
+- Ensure stable internet connection for genetic analysis features

+## Clinical Use Case

+This platform addresses two critical healthcare challenges:

+1. **Adverse Drug Reactions (ADRs)**: By analyzing pharmacogenomics data, doctors can identify patients at high risk for ADRs before prescribing, preventing potentially dangerous drug-gene interactions.

+2. **Healthcare Accessibility**: The 24/7 distance care system enables patients to access medical instructions anytime from home, especially beneficial for:
+   - Elderly patients who may forget verbal instructions
+   - Patients in rural or remote areas
+   - Follow-up care and medication adherence
+   - Reducing unnecessary clinic visits

+## Security & Privacy

+- All patient data is stored locally in the backend
+- Video files are securely streamed (not exposed via public URLs)
+- Genetic data is processed but not permanently stored
+- AI chat conversations are session-based
+- HIPAA-compliant architecture (when deployed with proper infrastructure)

+## Future Enhancements

+- Multi-patient support with authentication
+- Integration with Electronic Health Records (EHR)
+- Automated medication adherence tracking
+- Pharmacist review workflow
+- Mobile app for iOS/Android
+- Real-time video consultations
+- Multi-language support

 ## License